Tomato Tips, Tricks, and Myths (Webinar)

 Scott Daigre is an author, garden designer, and educator.
 He spent most of his young life in Louisiana before moving to the West Coast to start his professional career.
-After various marketing and production positions failed to provide the same energy he felt while in the garden he made a major career shift in 1995 and went to work for Hortus, as nursery in Los Angeles.
+After various marketing and production positions failed to provide the same energy he felt while in the garden he made a major career shift in 1995 and went to work for Hortus, a nursery in Los Angeles.
 He has happily been a part of the garden industry ever since.

 Scott has led garden tours around the world, is a frequent speaker at spring garden shows, and designs landscapes throughout Southern California through his company, Powerplant Garden Design.

 He also owns and produces TOMATOMANIA!, a springtime pop-up gardening event that has been held in 5 states and 25 cities.
 It’s billed at the world’s largest tomato seedling sale.
 Its success led to the publication of Scott’s tomato-growing how-to and cookbook, TOMATOMANIA!
-A Fresh approach to Celebrating Tomatoes in the Garden and in the Kitchen,” in 2016.
+A Fresh Approach to Celebrating Tomatoes in the Garden and in the Kitchen, in 2016.

-The New York Times called Scott, “a garden designer-turned the Dale Carnegie of tomatophiles,” a perfect description of his unique skillset.
+The New York Times called Scott “a garden designer-turned the Dale Carnegie of tomatophiles,” a perfect description of his unique skillset.